Mitsubishi Ki-30: Operational history

-The Ki-30s were first used in combat in Second Sino-Japanese War from spring 1938.
-It proved to be reliable in rough field operations, and highly effective while operating with fighter escort.
+The Ki-30s were first used in combat in Second Sino-Japanese War from the Spring of 1938.
+It proved to be reliable in rough field operations and highly effective while operating with fighter escort.
 This success continued in the early stages of the Pacific War, and the Ki-30s participated extensively in operations in the Philippines.
-However, once unescorted Ki-30s met Allied fighters, losses mounted rapidly and the type was soon withdrawn to second-line duties.
+However, once unescorted Ki-30s met Allied fighters, losses mounted rapidly, and the type was soon withdrawn to second-line duties.
 By the end of 1942, most Ki-30s were relegated to a training role.
 Many aircraft were expended in kamikaze attacks towards the end of the war.

-From late 1940, the Ki-30 was in service with the Royal Thai Air Force, and saw combat in January 1941 against the French in French Indochina in the French-Thai War.
-24 aircraft were delivered, and were nicknamed Nagoya by the crews.
+From late 1940, the Ki-30 was in service with the Royal Thai Air Force, and they saw combat in January 1941 against the French in French Indochina in the French-Thai War.
+Twenty-four aircraft were delivered and were nicknamed Nagoya by the crews.
 Additional Ki-30s were transferred from Japan in 1942.